 Race Coverage Films

 Two documentaries have been produced on the Badwater Ultramarathon.
 Running on the Sun was directed by Mel Stuart and is about the 1999 race.
-Purchasing the DVD is pretty pricey over on Amazon these days because the film is no longer commercially available, but you can rent the DVD on Netflix.
+Purchasing the DVD is pretty pricey over on Amazon these days because the film is no longer commercially available, but you can watch online on Netflix.
 The trailer alone will make you melt in Badwater’s heat:

 Profiling HURT, produced by Barry Walton, follows runners Mark Gilligan and Scott Guild in their preparation for and racing of the 2008 HURT 100.
 The film is available on DVD.